How to Stage a Home to Sell: Expert Tips That Actually Work

 Living Room — The First Impression Room

-The living room is the first major space buyers evaluate.
-NAR data ranks it as the #1 most important room to stage.
+The living room is usually the first major interior space buyers evaluate online.

 Declutter and depersonalize: